leafsphp/api-docs/src/docs/core/controllers.md

 ### Basic Controllers

 Let's take a look at an example of a basic controller.
-Note that the controller extends the base controller class included with leaf MVC.
+Note that the controller extends the base controller class included with Leaf API.
 The base controller further extends Leaf's base controller, and since all your controllers extend that base controller, you can share behaviours and variables between all your controllers.
 A simple controller would look like this:

 ```php
 <?php